Donnie-Stewart/Secure_Message_System/README.md

 After parsing the encrypted output Bob will use the agreed upon key to decrypt the message.
 This will reveal r,s to be used in the ECDSA signature verfication.
 If Bob can authenticate the messages authenticity he will store Alice's next public key and display the message.

 ## Verification:
 Signature verification is one of many instances of Elliptic Curve Cryptography (ECC) used in this project, specially, ECDSA.
 Functionally, ECDSA and DSA provide the same security guarantees as they both reduce to the difficulty of solving the discrete log problem problem, yet ECDSA provides this security guarantee with far less bits.
-DSA's require key lengths of 3072 bits to provide 128 bits of security, ECDSA can accomplish the same with only 256-bit keys.
+DSA requires key lengths of 3072 bits to provide 128 bits of security, ECDSA can accomplish the same with only 256-bit keys.

 ## Usage:
 To use simply pull in and run the main file - messenger.py - as seen below.